Riyadh00/Smart-Method-Task1/README.md

-# SmartMethods-Task1
+# SmartMethods-IOT-Task1

-The first task in the cooperative training
+The first task in the cooperative training.

+The task is divided into two separate Tasks:

-1-Convert speech to writing
+1-Creat Website that Convert speech to text

 2-How to run ESP32 on Arduino